Zinrelo/slate/source/index.html.md

-transaction_type| string | This will always be "deduct" points| integer | The number of points awarded points_status| string | The status of the award transaction returned_for_order_id| string | The order ID for which the return needs to be processed reason | string | the reason for return order partner_id| string | The id of the merchant created_time| string | The time when the record was created approved_time| string | The time when the record was approved updated_time| string | The time when the record was updated auto_approval_date| string | The date when the transaction schedules for auto approval
+transaction_type| string | This will always be "deduct" points| integer | The number of points awarded points_status| string | The status of the award transaction returned_for_order_id| string | The order ID for which the return has been processed reason | string | The reason for returning the order partner_id| string | The id of the merchant created_time| string | The time when the record was created approved_time| string | The time when the record was approved updated_time| string | The time when the record was updated auto_approval_date| string | The date when the transaction is scheduled for auto approval